pgvector/pgvector/README.md

 ### Mismatched Architecture

-If compilation fails with `error C2196: case value '4' already used`, make sure `vcvars64.bat` was called.
+If compilation fails with `error C2196: case value '4' already used`, make sure you’re using the `x64 Native Tools Command Prompt`.
 Then run `nmake /F Makefile.win clean` and re-run the installation instructions.

 ### Missing Symbol